creame/joinchat/README.txt

     return $settings;
 } );`

-= Emojis are not saved =
+= Settings are not saved when using emojis =

-To save emojis the site database must use utf8mb4 encoding.
+To save emojis site database must use utf8mb4 encoding.
-If your database enconding is utf8 you can use emojis converting them to html entities with a tool [like this](https://mothereff.in/html-entities).
+If settings are not saved when using emojis, add this code in yout theme functions.php:

+`add_filter( 'sanitize_text_field', 'wp_encode_emoji' );`

 == Screenshots ==